 Do you want to keep that burn going?
 Learn more about chile peppers or try these fiery recipes:

 Sign up for the Barbecue!
-Bible newsletter, Up In Smoke, to get all our great barbecue how-tos, recipes, and stories in your inbox twice a month.
+Bible newsletter, Up In Smoke, to get all our great barbecue how-tos, recipes, and stories in your inbox every week.